sohamkhanna08/Satellite-Imagery-CNN-Defense/README.md

 ## Overview

 This project demonstrates the classification of satellite images using a custom Convolutional Neural Network (CNN).
-The model is tailored for defense-focused applications, such as strategic terrain assessment and surveillance.
-It classifies images from the EuroSAT dataset into ten distinct land-use classes, which are highly relevant for defense planning and situational awareness.
+The model is tailored for defence-focused applications, such as strategic terrain assessment and surveillance.
+It classifies images from the EuroSAT dataset into ten distinct land-use classes, which are highly relevant for defence planning and situational awareness.

 <p align="center"><img src = "Resources/Satellite Image Classification.png" width="800"/></p>